-It simply allows you to abstract your underlaying infrastructure into the role of providers, like AWS, Azure, Google Cloud or VMware into the code.
-You no longer need to understand or know in 100% details underlaying infrastructure as Terraform will take care of translating its code into
+It simply allows you to abstract your underlying infrastructure into the role of providers, like AWS, Azure, Google Cloud or VMware into the code.
+You no longer need to understand or know in 100% details underlying infrastructure as Terraform will take care of translating its code into

 Terraform Provider specifics.

 If you wish to learn more about Terraform there is so much resources on the web you can find.
 I can recommend this YouTube Video from my beloved KodeKloud :)

 The latest update from Google Cloud VMware Engine introduces support for Terraform, allowing users to efficiently manage private cloud, cluster, and network configurations.
 With this release, users can leverage Create, Update, and Delete commands to handle various private cloud resources seamlessly.
 By incorporating the VMware Engine Terraform provider, users can now embrace Infrastructure-as-Code principles to streamline their VMware Engine Environment.

 To delve deeper into these exciting new features and kick-start your journey, I recommend visiting the VMware Engine documentation on the HashiCorp website https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/vmwareengine_private_cloud and exploring the IaC Foundations blueprint https://github.com/GoogleCloudPlatform/gcve-iac-foundations.